gbmhunter/MOsal/README.rst

 Code Dependencies
 =================

-The following table lists all of Osal-Cpp's dependencies.
+The following table lists all of MOsal's dependencies.
 Note that this EXCLUDES the dependecies relevant to the specific operating system you are going to use (i.e. excludes all dependecies of files in :code:'port/').

 ====================== ==================== ======================================================================
 Dependency             Delivery             Usage
 ====================== ==================== ======================================================================
 <ctsdint>              C standard library   For platform agnostic fixed-width integers.
+MAssert                External module      Providing runtime csafety checks against this module.
+MUnitTest              External module      Framework for unit tests.
 ====================== ==================== ======================================================================

 Issues